Efficient CHAD: Why union Is Not Efficient

 \section{Why \emph{union} Is Not Efficient}

-In \cref{sec:monadic-lifting} we changed the right-hand side of the transformation to pass around a growing environment cotangent in state-passing style instead of simply returning the local environment contributions upwards from each branch of the program.
+In \cref{sec:monadic-lifting} we changed the transformation so that the transformed code passes around a growing environment cotangent in state-passing style, instead of simply returning the local environment contributions upwards from each branch of the program.
 Not only does this provide the right program structure to later swap out the (log-time) functional persistent tree map for a mutable array in \cref{sec:log-factors}, but it is also necessary from a complexity perspective: simply keeping $\mUnion{}{}$ in is inefficient, even if one has a magical tree map that has linear instead of linearithmic complexity.

 \tmagic{t_{\text{magic}}}

 The actual map union\footnote{As defined in the Haskell \texttt{containers} library, and proved optimal in~\cite{algorithms-1979-merging-tarjan}.} has runtime $O(m \log\mleft(\frac{n}{m}+1\mright))$, where $m$ is the size of the smaller argument to $\mUnion{}{}$ and $n$ the size of the larger.
 For small $m > 0$ this simplifies to $O(\log n)$, and for $m \leq n$ in $O(n)$ it simplifies to $O(n)$.